Leskovac: Late 19th century to present

-21st Century

-The Roštiljijada barbecue and entertainment festival is Leskovac's main tourist attraction.
+View of Leskovac at night during the Leskovac Grill Fest.

 Contemporary Leskovac has become synonymous with Serbian culinary culture, particularly the national dishes of pljeskavica and ćevapi.
 The annual Roštiljijada grilled meat barbecue festival held since 1989 is the cities biggest tourist attraction drawing in thousands of visitors from both Serbia and abroad.

 The once thriving textile industry of Leskovac has all but collapsed with only a small number of businesses still in operation.
 The effects of globalisation coupled with political sanctions have led to significant economic decline.
 Local businesses were sluggish in transitioning from a predominantly state capitalist economy towards greater deregulation and privatisation during the 2000s.
 Despite a modest increase in mostly foreign capital enterprise with some government support, issues of corruption, high unemployment, ageing workforce and community, unreported employment, and population decline still persist.

-Geography

-Leskovac is situated in the heart of the vast and fertile valley of Leskovac (50 km long and 45 km wide), the small Veternica river, at the foot of Hisar, in the central part of the Leskovac valley.
-Leskovac lies at an altitude of 228 meters, in a basin that covers 2250 km².
-Around the valley are mountains Radan and Pasjača the west, Kukavica and Čemernik in the south and Babička Gora, Seličevica and Suva Planina to the east.